Roman22022000/Game_zeros_gpt/README.md

 - Arrow keys – move the yellow cursor across the grid.
 - Space – toggle the selected cell between blue and green.
 - PageUp / PageDown – move to upper or lower stacked grid layers.
+- Esc or close window – exit the application.

 ## Running
 ```bash